dejanu/masterclass/docs/dockerengine.md

 ### Container 101

-* Container are unxi processes not "lightweight VMs" (we package the app and its dependencies)
+* Container are unix processes not "lightweight VMs" (we package the app and its dependencies)

 * Docker is just a fancy way to run a process, NOT a VM